htsdeshi/pi/README.md

 This code was taken from a different collection and modified to work with the 16x32 panel using a raspberry pi3 with rgb leg matrix hat

+The message.py program is for generating a PPM image file from text to be displayed as scrolling text using the led-matrix demo for runtext demo options 1 and 2 for forward or reverse.

 Connection
 ----------
 You need a seprate power supply for the panel.
 There is a connector for that